Healing of a Topological Scar: Coordination Defects in a Honeycomb Lattice: Introduction

-Defects in 2D materials~\citep{Zou2017,Komsa2022} can be classified by their physical~\citep{Wu2017}, chemical~\citep{Khossossi2020}, or topological character~\citep{Yazyev2010,Popov2017}.
-Defects such as Stone-Wales rotations, vacancies, grain boundaries, edge defects, substitutional defects, or chemisorbed species have been studied extensively in systems post-growth\citep{Pantelides2012, Banhart2010, Boukhvalov2008, Hofer2019}, but less so as to their ramifications during growth.
-Here we examine a topological defect -- a pentagonal disclination -- created by a chemical substitution that changes coordination number, and explore how the chemistry and the topology impose conflicting requirements on how the system heals, i.e. returns to the local bond geometry of the ideal crystal as the system overgrows the defect.
+Defects in 2D materials~\citep{zou_defects_2017,komsa_physics_2022} can be classified by their physical~\citep{wu_spectroscopic_2017}, chemical~\citep{khossossi_recent_2020}, or topological character~\citep{yazyev_topological_2010,popov_designing_2017}.
+A wide range of defects such as Stone-Wales rotations, vacancies, grain boundaries, edge defects, substitutional defects, or chemisorbed species have been extensively studied in systems post-growth \citep{pantelides_defects_2012, banhart_structural_2010, boukhvalov_chemical_2008, hofer_direct_2019}, but less so during growth.
+Here we explore the kinetic consequences of a topological defect --- a pentagonal disclination — that is created by a chemical impurity that \textit{changes the coordination number of one site on a hexagonal lattice}, and consider how the conflicting requirements of chemistry and topology around this \textbf{coordination defect} may be reconciled.